Entry Level SEO Tips

 Understanding Search Intent

-Search intent or user intent is defined as the goal that the user has when they enter a search query, or the “why,” or the reason they typed those particular words into the search box.
+Search intent or user intent is defined as the goal that the user has when they enter a search term, multiple search terms, or the “why,” or the reason they typed those particular words into the search box.

-One of our most valuable SEO tips is really examine your audience’s intentions when they type in the keywords you are thinking of targeting.
+One of our most valuable search engine marketing tips I can mention is really examine your audience’s intentions when they type in a query for a target keyword.

 Sometimes a searcher’s intent is fairly obvious – for instance, if they are searching for a specific product or website, their intent is fairly clear.